 Did you go a little crazy with holiday shopping last year?
-You're not alone.
-Reportedly, retail sales were expected to top 1.1 trillion dollars during the 2018 holiday season.
+You’re not alone.
+Reportedly, retail sales were expected to top over $730 billion during the 2019 holiday season.

 It’s hard to resist the temptation to over-spend when buying gifts for your family and friends, especially when so many retailers offer their deepest discounts of the year.
 So, if you find yourself suddenly buried under a mound of credit card debt, here’s how to dig yourself out:

 1. Add up your seasonal costs

 The first step is to simply calculate the exact amount of your holiday debt.
 This is helpful for a couple reasons.
 For starters, you need to know your target number so that you can plan for repayment.

 But it also lets you establish a limit for 2020’s seasonal spending.
 Provided that your budget is the same for this year’s holidays, you can either make a plan to save more or spend less on gifts than you did in 2019.

 Not all debt is created equal.
 You’ll pay more in the long run on credit cards with higher interest than on lower-rate cards.
 So rather than splitting your repayments evenly across your accounts, make the more expensive cards your priority.
 Otherwise, your holiday purchases will weigh you down well into the new year.